dsccommunity/ConfigMgrCBDsc/README.md

   uses the proxy configured for the site system server.
 - **[Boolean] UseProxyForAutoDeploymentRule** _(Write)_: Indicates whether an auto deployment rule can use a proxy.
-- **[String] WSUSAccessAccount** _(Write)_: Specifies an account used to connect to the WSUS server.
-When not used, specify the AnonymousWSUSAccess parameter.
+- **[String] WsusAccessAccount** _(Write)_: Specifies an account used to connect to the WSUS server.
+When not used, specify the AnonymousWsusAccess parameter.
-- **[UInt32] WsusIisPort** _(Write)_: Specifies a port to use for unsecured access to the WSUS server.
+- **[UInt32] WsusIisPort** _(Write)_: Specifies a port to use for unsecured access to the Wsus server.
-- **[UInt32] WsusIisSslPort** _(Write)_: Specifies a port to use for secured access to the WSUS server.
+- **[UInt32] WsusIisSslPort** _(Write)_: Specifies a port to use for secured access to the Wsus server.
-- **[Boolean] WsusSsl** _(Write)_: Specifies whether the software update point uses SSL to connect to the WSUS server.
+- **[Boolean] WsusSsl** _(Write)_: Specifies whether the software update point uses SSL to connect to the Wsus server.
 - **[String] Ensure** _(Write)_: Specifies whether the software update point is present or absent.
   - Values include: { Present | Absent }